top of page

 • Develop a deep appreciation for the importance of cultural safety and responsiveness in philanthropy, empowering you to integrate these principles into your grant-making practices.

-• Reflect on the power dynamics inherent in traditional philanthropic models and shift towards a more equitable and collaborative approach that centers First nations voices and self-determination.
+• Reflect on the power dynamics inherent in traditional philanthropic models and shift towards a more equitable and collaborative approach that centers First Nations voices and self-determination.

 Your Facilitators